9ae/ace/characters/yule.md

 Ace's history is one of perpetual displacement and seperation from the people she cares about.
 When Ace and Yule meets again in chapter 3, she personally hates him for converting.

+Guard: *holds Vio's features up* Where are you from?
+Vio: *glares* Mars
+Guard: such exotic features.
+I'm sure some of our captains will take pleasure in.
+Erik: Let her go!